-Anita Groener was born in The Netherlands and is based in Dublin, Ireland.
-In 2005, she was elected a member of Aosdána, the prestigious official association of Ireland's preeminent cultural producers.
-Until 2014 she was a professor at the Dublin Institute of Technology where she was also the Head of Fine Art from 2004 to 2006.
+Anita Groener was born in the Netherlands and is based in Dublin, Ireland.
+She was a lecturer at TU Dublin where she was also the Head of Fine Art from 2004 to 2006.
+In 2005, the artist was elected a member of Aosdána, the prestigious official association of Ireland's preeminent cultural producers.